Genetics of PC

 Keratin genes encode for keratins, which are tough, fibrous proteins that form filaments which support and give shape and strength to skin cells.
 A person has PC if they carry a mutation in any one of the five genes linked to PC.
 Mutations in any of the other 54 keratin genes are linked to other skin disorders which may be similar to PC.

-Nearly 100 different mutations have now been identified in genes linked to PC.
+More than 100 different mutations have now been identified in genes linked to PC.
 Those with PC present a syndrome of different features which vary based on the gene involved and the specific mutation as well as individual differences.
-The Mutations Chart from the PC patient registry data lists the nearly 100 specific mutations now found in the five PC genes.
+The Mutations Chart from the PC patient registry data lists the more than 100 specific mutations now found in the five PC genes.

-PC may be hereditary (inherited from a parent who has PC) or may be spontaneous (a mutation occuring when no parent or other family member has PC).
+PC may be hereditary (inherited from a parent who has PC) or spontaneous (a mutation occurring when no parent or other family member has PC).

 PC is a dominant disorder caused by a mutation in only one copy of the gene.
 A recessive disorder is only caused when both copies of a gene are affected.

-PC is an autosomnal disorder and is not affected by gender (whether the person is male or female).
+PC is an autosomal disorder and is not affected by gender (whether the person is male or female).

 The distribution of PC is not limited by or increased due to nationality or ethnicity.
 PC is found in every country and culture and affects males and females equally.